NinevaStudios/nineva-docs/docs/ue-plugins/deep-link-unreal.md

 ### iOS

+!> Due to some limitations, for iOS to work properly the plugin must be copied to the project `Plugins` folder.

 You have to add a specific file to your domain at the following address: `https://YOUR_HOST_NAME/.well-known/apple-app-site-association`

 ?> Note: the file has to be without the `.json` resolution in the end.